levirrd/car-menu/README.md

-## Car Menu & Spawner mod for GTA San Andreas written in JavaScript.
+## Car Menu & Spawner mod for GTA San Andreas using CLEO Redux
 Features an in-game HUD menu with vehicle utilities (repair, flip, destroy, godmode) and a car spawner with ID cycling and instant spawning.
-Designed to be lightweight, responsive, and easy to extend.
+Code recommendations are always welcome!